KILTprotocol/spec-ext-credential-api/readme.md

 async function startExtensionSession(
     extension: InjectedWindowProvider,
     dAppName: string,
-    dAppEncryptionKeyId: string,
+    dAppEncryptionKeyUri: DidResourceUri,
     challenge: string
 ): Promise<PubSubSession> {
     try {
-        const session = await extension.startSession(dAppName, dAppEncryptionKeyId, challenge);
+        const session = await extension.startSession(dAppName, dAppEncryptionKeyUri, challenge);

-        // Resolve the `session.encryptionKeyId` and use this key and the nonce
+        // Resolve the `session.encryptionKeyUri` and use this key and the nonce
         // to decrypt `session.encryptedChallenge` and confirm that it’s equal to the original challenge.
         // This verification must happen on the server-side.